Skip to footer content

 $vbLabelText $csharpLabel

-How to Convert HTML Files to PDF Files?
+How Do You Convert HTML Files to PDF Files?

-When working with existing HTML files on your server, IronPDF can convert HTML file content while preserving all linked resources.
-This approach works perfectly for template-based document generation:
+When working with existing HTML template files stored on the server, IronPDF can read and convert them while preserving all linked resources such as external stylesheets, local images, and JavaScript files.
+This approach works well for template-based document generation pipelines where designers maintain HTML files independently from the application code:

 using IronPdf;